 Did you know you can make homemade breadcrumbs?
 I had made them before.
 I used holly’s whole wheat bread.
 All you have to do is pulse the bread in a blender or food processor.
 Once I did that I added some Italian herbs and parmesan straight into my breadcrumbs.

 I cut the eggplant and gave it to holly, who dipped each slice in egg and then the breadcrumbs.
 She had to move to another room because I had taken over the little kitchen space there was.
 I looked for a baking pan, only to find an alarming lack of any cookware besides pots and pans.
-“SHIT SHIT SHIT,” was all that was going through my head.
+“OH NO NO NO,” was all that was going through my head.
 How was I supposed to cook them?
 For those of you that have never made this dish before, it’s baked with cheese and tomato sauce in a sort of deep baking dish, which is so delicious.

 Again, hungry megan = unstoppable force.
 I grabbed a pan and some olive oil.
 We were going to fry them!
 I guess it wasn’t necessarily eggplant parm, more like fried eggplant deliciousness.